apache/druid/dev/teamcity.md

 ### Overview
 TeamCity is a continuous integration and deployment server responsible for static analysis of Druid source code.
-Each Github PR request for [Druid](https://teamcity.jetbrains.com/project.html?projectId=OpenSourceProjects_Druid) is checked by TeamCity automatically.
+Each GitHub PR request for [Druid](https://teamcity.jetbrains.com/project.html?projectId=OpenSourceProjects_Druid) is checked by TeamCity automatically.